scikit-learn-contrib/MAPIE/doc/tutorial.rst

 ===================================================================

-Let's start by defining the :math:`x \times \sin(x)` function and another simple function that generates one-dimensional data with normal noise and obtained from a normal or uniform distribution.
+Let's start by defining the :math:`x \times \sin(x)` function and another simple function that generates one-dimensional data with normal noise uniformely in a given interval.

 .. code:: python